Diffuse galaxy cluster emission at 168 MHz within the Murchison Widefield Array Epoch of Reionization 0-hour field: The search for diffuse cluster emission

 \subsubsection{Manual source-finding: eyeballing galaxy clusters}

-While source-finding algorithms exist and are put to good use to produce point-source catalogues, automated source-finding can miss the extended, low surface brightness haloes and relics within clusters.
+While source-finding algorithms exist and are put to good use to produce point-source catalogues, automated source-finding can miss the extended, low surface brightness haloes and relics within clusters \citep{2012PASA...29..309H}.
 Therefore the EoR0 field is searched by eye for diffuse emission.
-Auxiliary radio data exists in the form of the following sky surveys: the NRAO VLA Sky Survey \footnote{National Radio Astronomy Observatory Very Large Array Sky Survey} \citep[NVSS;][]{ccg+98}, the Sydney University Molonglo Sky Survey \citep[SUMSS;][]{bls99, mmb+03}, the TFIR GMRT Sky Survey \footnote{Tata Institute of Fundamental Research Giant Metrewave Radio Telescope Sky Survey.} \cite[alternate data release, TGSS;][]{ijmf16}, and the VLA Large Sky Survey redux \citep[VLSSr;][]{lcv+14}.
-These surveys and their salient properties are summarised in Table \ref{tab:surveys}.
-Beyond radio surveys, we use the \emph{R\"{O}entgen SATellite} \citep[\emph{ROSAT};][]{tru84} All-Sky Survey \citep[RASS;][]{vab+99}; the Digitized Sky Survey (DSS2), as well as archival \emph{Chandra} data with the Advanced CCD Imaging Spectrometer (ACIS) instrument and \emph{XMM-Newton} data with the European Photon Imaging Camera (EPIC) instrument, where available.
-For a small selection of clusters, we utilise deep ($> 30$ \si{\kilo\second} exposure) X-ray images from the Representative \emph{XMM-Newton} Cluster Structure Survey \citep[REXCESS;][]{rexcess, pcab09}.
-To determine the nature of detected emission, we look for the following: \begin{enumerate} \item high-frequency counterparts (1.4 \si{\giga\hertz} and 843 \si{\mega\hertz}), \item low-frequency counterparts (147.5 and 74 \si{\mega\hertz}), \item optical identifications, and \item X-ray emission coincident with centrally located radio emission. \end{enumerate} (i) and (ii) are used as an easy method of checking if we are looking at blended point sources. (i) gives a quick insight into the spectral index of the source, with significant high frequency emission, at least comparably to 168 \si{\mega\hertz}, a flat spectral index is present which is very uncharacteristic of diffuse cluster emission. (iii) is important as cluster haloes and relics are not associated with an optically visible galaxy, though in the case of cluster haloes there is expected to be a concentration of optically visible galaxies as the halo should be centrally located.
+Auxiliary radio data exists in the form of the following sky surveys: the NRAO VLA Sky Survey \footnote{National Radio Astronomy Observatory Very Large Array Sky Survey} \citep[NVSS;][]{ccg+98}, the Sydney University Molonglo Sky Survey \citep[SUMSS;][]{bls99, mmb+03}, the TFIR \footnote{\corrs{Tata Institute of Fundamental Research.}} GMRT Sky Survey \cite[alternate data release, TGSS;][]{ijmf16}, and the VLA \corrs{Low-frequency} Sky Survey redux \citep[VLSSr;][]{lcv+14}.
+These surveys and their salient properties are summarised in Table~\ref{tab:surveys}.
+Beyond radio surveys, we use the \emph{R\"{O}entgen SATellite} \citep[\emph{ROSAT};][]{tru84} All-Sky Survey \citep[RASS;][]{vab+99}, the Digitized Sky Survey (DSS2), \corrs{the first Pan-STARRS \footnote{\corrs{Panoramic Survey Telescope And Rapid Response System; \citealt{kpc+10}.}} survey--- PS1 \citep{tsl+12,cmm+16}, the Dark Energy Survey Data Release 1 \citep[DES DR1;][]{des1,des2,decam},} as well as archival \emph{Chandra} data with the Advanced CCD Imaging Spectrometer (ACIS) instrument and XMM-\emph{Newton} data with the European Photon Imaging Camera (EPIC) instrument, where available.
+For a small selection of clusters, we utilise deep ($> 30$~ks exposure) X-ray images from the Representative XMM-\emph{Newton} Cluster Structure Survey \citep[{\sffamily REXCESS};][]{rexcess, pcab09}.
+To determine the nature of detected emission, we look for the following: \begin{enumerate} \item[i.] high-frequency counterparts (1.4~GHz and 843~MHz), \item[ii.] low-frequency counterparts (147.5 and 74~MHz), \item[iii.] optical identifications, and \item[iv.]
+X-ray emission coincident with centrally located radio emission. \end{enumerate} (i) and (ii) are used as an easy method of checking if we are looking at blended point sources. (i) gives a quick insight into the spectral index of the source, with significant high frequency emission, at least comparably to 168~MHz, a flat spectral index is present which is uncharacteristic of diffuse cluster emission. (iii) is important as cluster haloes and relics are not associated with an optically visible galaxy, though in the case of cluster haloes there is expected to be a concentration of optically visible galaxies \corrs{due to the central location in the cluster}.
 If an optically visible galaxy is found at the peak of the diffuse emission or between two lobes, then the likelihood is that of extended, disturbed, or otherwise normal lobes of a radio galaxy. (iv) allows us to confidently classify centrally located diffuse emission as a cluster halo or relic.
-In particular, \emph{Chandra} or \emph{XMM-Newton} observations are detailed enough to provide the position and any elongation of the X-ray emission relative to any centrally located diffuse radio emission.
-With these points forming the foundations of our search, we eyeballed the subset of clusters described in Sec. \ref{priors} and noted emission that would fall into the category of either halo or relic.
-Once these objects are found, we wish to look at their spectral properties, including their integrated flux densities over the entire surface of the emission and the associated SED and spectral indices.
+In particular, \emph{Chandra} or XMM-\emph{Newton} observations are detailed enough to provide the position and any elongation of the X-ray emission relative to any centrally located diffuse radio emission.
+With these points forming the foundations of our search, we eyeballed the subset of clusters described in Section~\ref{priors}, followed by measurements of relevant physical properties.